top of page

 OUR MISSION

-Our mission is to promote and foster the arts by providing a community venue and programming for the visual arts, performing arts, and arts education.
+Portage Center for the Arts' mission is to promote and foster the arts by providing a community venue and programming for the visual arts, performing arts, and arts education.
 PCA seeks to achieve its mission by developing alliances between itself and arts educators, artists, children, youth, and supporters of the arts.

 BOARD OF TRUSTEES